edvin/pillar/docs/getting-started/index.md

 # Getting started

 Pillar helps you build **rich domain models** in Laravel — with or without full event sourcing.
 You can adopt it
-incrementally: start with a single aggregate to gain audit trails and clean boundaries, or go all‑in with DDD patterns.
+incrementally: start with a single [aggregate](/concepts/aggregate-roots) to gain audit trails and clean boundaries, or go all‑in with [DDD patterns](/concepts/cqrs).
 If you want the “why”, see the short overview in [Philosophy](/about/philosophy).

 **What you’ll do on this page**

 - Install and publish Pillar
-- Create one tiny aggregate and persist it once manually
+- See what gets installed (migrations, tables, configuration) and how it fits into your app

 Follow the link at the bottom right of the page to jump to the tutorial.